-Those on the Autistic Spectrum can be more likely to experience mental health concerns than those not on the spectrum.
+Neurodivergent people can be more likely to experience mental health concerns than neurotypical people.

 You may have found access to support with areas such as learning development and social interaction.
 I have noticed that your emotional needs – be they residual from childhood or ongoing as you cope with your feelings on a daily basis – are not afforded the same level of attention.

-In my experience of working closely with individuals on the spectrum, counselling can provide you with vital steps towards the kind of psychological well-being that enables you to achieve your potential and lead happier lives.
+In my experience of working closely with autistic people, counselling can provide you with vital steps towards the kind of psychological well-being that enables you to achieve your potential and lead happier lives.

 Being diagnosed with